Dowell-Lab/FStitch/README.md

 #### Gene annotation file format and output file format

 By default, a RefSeq BED12 gene annotation file downloaded from the UCSC table browser will only contain the accession number in the 4th column.
-However, if you download and concaenate standard gene names (name2 in custom table selection) with the 4th column accession number (e.g. NM_00000000_MYGENE), these will automatically be split and the output file will be in a pseudo BED6 format, but the 5th column (normally score) will contain the gene name (name2).
+However, if you download and concaenate standard gene names (name2 in custom table selection) with the 4th column accession number (e.g. NM_00000000_MYGENE), these will automatically be split and the output file will be in a pseudo BED6 format, but the 4th column will contain the gene name (name2) and the accession (normally column 4) will be moved to the score column (normally column 5).
 If the default BED12 is used, a filler value of 0 will be used in the 5th column.

 The following are the required and optional arguments: